Setting font styles & sizes in an equation is a simple process.

 This tip displays how to add an equation with integral, for example, Gauss's law, also known as Gauss's flux theorem.

-This tip displays how to insert an equation with matrix, for example, the Electromagnetic tensor.
+This tip displays how to add an equation with matrix, for example, the Electromagnetic tensor.

-Word 2016 automatically handles formatting; nonetheless, you can manually adjust the spacing and alignment of equations.
+Word for Microsoft 365 automatically handles formatting; nonetheless, you can manually adjust the spacing and alignment